 What is the Healthier Hospital Initiative?

-The Healthier Hospital Initiative is a partnership between the District of Columbia Hospital Association and the DC Department of Health to reduce the availability and consumption of sugar sweetened beverages, and to promote healthier choices in district hospitals.
+The Healthier Hospital Initiative is a partnership between the DCHA Program Services Company, Inc. and DC Health to reduce the availability and consumption of sugar sweetened beverages, and to promote healthier choices in district hospitals.

 Why are we making these changes?